Ingredients

 What is Glyceryl Stearate Citrate?

-Glyceryl Stearate Citrate is a natural emulsifier and is completely compatible - even for very sensitive skin.
-It is similar to Glyceryl Stearate , another natural emulsifier.
+Glyceryl Stearate Citrate is a natural emulsifier found in the skin and is completely well-tolerated – even by very sensitive skin.
+It is similar to glyceryl stearate , another natural emulsifier found in the skin.

-Glyceryl Stearate Citrate is made from vegetable oils.
-Unlike some other emulsifiers, the manufacturing process for Glyceryl Stearate Citrate is very sustainable.
-The emulsifier is easily biodegradable.
+Glyceryl stearate citrate is produced from vegetable oils.
+Unlike some other emulsifiers, the manufacturing process for glyceryl stearate citrate is very sustainable.
+The emulsifier is readily biodegradable.

 What is an emulsifier?

-Emulsifiers such as Glyceryl Stearate Citrate are useful if you want to use a homogeneous cream.
-Only with an emulsifier are fat and water able to combine and stay together.
+Emulsifiers like glyceryl stearate citrate are useful if you want to use a homogeneous cream.
+Only with an emulsifier can fat and water combine and stay together.

 Are emulsifiers good for the skin?

-Unfortunately, people often create fear of emulsifiers.
-This is wrong.
-Emulsifiers are not generally dangerous for the skin.
-Nevertheless, if you have sensitive skin, it makes sense to only use emulsifiers that are identical to your skin.
-In theory, any emulsifier can act like a mild surfactant (washing substances in cleansers ) and wash fats out of the skin if the skin cannot cope with the emulsifier.
+Unfortunately, fear is often spread about emulsifiers.
+This is unfounded.
+Emulsifiers are not inherently harmful to the skin.
+Nevertheless, for sensitive skin, it makes sense to use only emulsifiers that are skin-compatible.
+Theoretically, any emulsifier can act like a mild surfactant (cleansing agent in detergents ) and wash away oils from the skin if the skin doesn't tolerate the emulsifier.

-However, the skin's own emulsifiers such as glyceryl stearate citrate are incorporated directly into the skin and are completely metabolized through the skin, so that fats cannot be washed out.
-Dry skin sometimes even has far too few emulsifiers, which means that moisture and pure oil cannot be absorbed when layered on top of each other.
-Glyceryl stearate citrate helps the building blocks to be completely absorbed and incorporated into the skin.
+However, the skin's own emulsifiers, such as glyceryl stearate citrate, are incorporated directly into the skin and completely metabolized through the skin, preventing oils from being washed away.
+Dry skin sometimes has far too few emulsifiers, which means that moisture and pure oil layer on top of each other cannot be absorbed.
+Glyceryl stearate citrate helps ensure that the building blocks are fully absorbed and incorporated into the skin.

 Products containing Glyceryl Stearate Citrate